Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    ![Deployment group](images/deploymentgroup.png)

 1. Provide a `Deployment group name`, and click on the **Create** button.
-The registration script generated will be displayed.
+A registration script generated will be displayed.
+This script is run in an elevated command prompt which installs the agent and required configurations.

    ![Deployment group](images/deploymentgroup2.png)

    ![Registration script](images/dgscript.png)

    > The target servers are available in the deployment group for deploying the application.
 The release definition uses **Phases** to deploy the application to the target servers.

-   > A [Phase](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases){:target="_blank"} is a logical grouping of the tasks that defines the runtime target on which the tasks will execute.
+A [Phase](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases){:target="_blank"} is a logical grouping of the tasks that defines the runtime target on which the tasks will execute.
 A deployment group phase executes tasks on the machines defined in a deployment group.

-1. From the pipelines, click on the **Releases** option and edit the pipeline.
+1. From the pipelines, click on the **Releases** option and click **Edit**.

     ![Release](images/releasepipeline.png)